Your Flooring Matters.

 Please ensure your flooring suppliers know that underfloor heating will be installed.

 Most floor coverings can be laid when underfloor heating is installed.
-However, thick carpet underlay and cork should be avoided – heat is effectively trapped in the slab which results in lower efficiency and therefore higher running costs.
+However, thick carpet underlay should be avoided – heat is effectively trapped in the slab which results in lower efficiency and therefore higher running costs.

 The UK standard for floor coverings is that they should have a combined thermal resistance of no more than 0.15m2K/W.